MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythondebugger.md

 {{< imagegallery 2 "images/tutorials/basicmechanics" "Debug9" "Debug9a" >}}

 ## Summary
-* MATE allows debugging of any Python files including files pre-defined in MeVisLab.
+* MATE allows debugging of any Python files including files predefined in MeVisLab.
 * Values of variables can be watched.
 * It is possible to define conditions for breakpoints, so that the execution is only stopped if the condition is met.
 * It is possible to change values of variables while program execution is stopped via *Evaluate Expression* panel.